Weather radar: Doppler radar and bird migration

-Using the Doppler weather radar is not limited to determine the location and velocity of precipitation, but it can track bird migrations as well as seen in the non-weather targets section.
-The radio waves sent out by the radars bounce off rain and birds alike (or even insects like butterflies).
-The US National Weather Service, for instance, have reported having the flights of birds appear on their radars as clouds and then fade away when the birds land.
+Using Doppler weather radar is not limited to determining the location and velocity of precipitation.
+It can track bird migrations as well (non-weather targets section).
+The radio waves from the radars bounce off rain and birds alike (or even insects like butterflies).
+The US National Weather Service, for instance, has reported having flights of birds appear on their radars as clouds and then fade away when the birds land.
 The U.S. National Weather Service St. Louis has even reported monarch butterflies appearing on its radars.

 Different programs in North America use regular weather radars and specialized radar data to determine the paths, height of flight, and timing of migrations.
-This is useful information in planning for windmill farms placement and operation, to reduce bird fatalities, aviation safety and other wildlife management.
-In Europe, there has been similar developments and even a comprehensive forecast program for aviation safety, based on radar detection.
+This is useful information in planning windmill farm placement and operation, to reduce bird fatalities, improve aviation safety and other wildlife management.
+In Europe, there have been similar developments and even a comprehensive forecast program for aviation safety, based on radar detection.

 Meteorite fall detection

-At right, an image showing the Park Forest, Illinois, meteorite fall which occurred on 26 March 2003.
-The red-green feature at the upper left is the motion of clouds near the radar itself, and a signature of falling meteorites is seen inside the yellow ellipse at image center.
+An image shows the Park Forest, Illinois, meteorite fall which occurred on 26 March 2003.
+The red-green feature at the upper left is the motion of clouds near the radar itself, and a signature of falling meteorites is inside the yellow ellipse at image center.
 The intermixed red and green pixels indicate turbulence, in this case arising from the wakes of falling, high-velocity meteorites.